inakianduaga/clockify-mcp/docs/architecture.md

 - List all projects for the authenticated user
 - List time entries for the authenticated user (with optional date filters)
 - Add time entries to a project
+- List all users in the workspace
+- List time entries for any user (with optional date filters)
+- Get a summary report of hours by user/project for a date range (optionally filtered by userIds/projectIds)

 ## Authentication